-- b.
-Outpatient treatment can be in-home or at a doctor's office but has a specific focus on reducing and eliminating substance use.
-If you know your child is experimenting with substances or using regularly, this is a good place to start.
-The treatment center staff can help you identify the appropriate level of care for your child. - c.
-Intensive outpatient treatment is often in-home and occurs several times per week.
-These treatment programs allow youth who are using substances to stay in the community with their full social support system but engages them actively in getting to the root cause of substance use and replacing those behaviors with effective, non-substance-related coping mechanisms. - d.
-Residential treatment takes place outside of the home and community, often in an effort to change the child's environment and reduce triggers, temptations, and unhealthy situations.
+- Intensive outpatient treatment is often in-home and occurs several times per week.
+These treatment programs allow youth who are using substances to stay in the community with their full social support system but engages them actively in getting to the root cause of substance use and replacing those behaviors with effective, non-substance-related coping mechanisms. - Residential treatment takes place outside of the home and community, often in an effort to change the child's environment and reduce triggers, temptations, and unhealthy situations.
 These programs are especially effective for young people who haven't found success in outpatient treatment programs, whose caregivers find it challenging to supervise their behavior, or who are at heightened risk for overdose.

-3. Go through with it.
+3 Go through with it.